 You will be advised via email by mid October if you have been invited to attend an MMI at Western Sydney University.

 Whilst it may not be possible for all vaccinations to have been completed at the time of enrolment, all students who accept a place in the program will be sent instructions and a vaccination card to facilitate completion of the vaccination process as patient contact commences in the second week of teaching.

 Students undertaking the MD must have successfully completed a Senior First Aid Course before the end of Semester 1, Year 1.
-Once completed, students are required to take the original certificate to Student Central, with their Student ID card.
+Once completed, students are required to take the original certificate to Student Services Hub, with their Student ID card.